timescale/pgai/docs/vectorizer.md

 - Usage in `ai.create_vectorizer`:

-  These scheduling configuration functions are typically used as arguments to the `ai.create_vectorizer` function:
+  These scheduling configuration functions are used as arguments to the `ai.create_vectorizer` function:

   ```sql